camunigeography/muscat-conversion/doc/transliteration.md

 This is basically just a dynamic read of the `transliterations` table.

 The spell-checker dynamically reads the generated Cyrillic (from BGN/PCGN) and checks for errors.

-This section has `protectSubstrings` applied.
-Further details are below.
+The spell-checker library function is supplied with a protected strings list from `transliterationProtectedStrings`.
+However, this implementation is deficient and instead needs `protectSubstrings` applied.

 ## Protected strings